 The act of rubbing gritty scrubs on our skin may sound as though it may do more harm than good, but exfoliating is actually one of the most important steps in any skincare regime - as long as you’re doing it right.
 The type of products used and the number of times a week you should apply all depends on the skin type you have.
 But before picking your perfect exfoliant, understanding why it should be a critical part of your routine is the first step to glowing skin.

-If you would like any advice on how best to care for your skin, why not check out our skin care guides?
-They offer expert advice tailored to you and your skin type.
+If you would like any advice on how best to care for your skin, why not check out our natural skincare consultations for friendly, non-judgmental advice from myself and Lolly.
+We offer expert advice tailored to you and your skin type.

 Why Exfoliating is Essential

-Ever wondered if there’s a cheat code for brighter, smoother, more youthful-looking skin?
-Exfoliating is the answer.
+When your skin is looking a bit lacklustre, dull or sluggish, exfoliating is a sure fire way to get brighter, smoother and more youthful-looking skin.
 Without regular exfoliation, a layer of dead skin cells can build up on our epidermis - the outer layer of the skin - which can lead to clogged pores, resulting in acne and blemishes.
 That layer of dead cells will remain on the skin, making it look dull, and will also stop our other products from penetrating the skin and working to their fullest extent.

 Additionally, our skin is exposed to harmful substances on a regular basis, namely UV rays, wind, dirt, bacteria and pollution.
-Exfoliation helps keep the skin healthy and protects against the damage these can cause.
+Exfoliation helps keep the skin healthy and supports it to self-sufficiently protect against the damage these can cause.

 The Different Types of Exfoliators and the Ingredients to Look Out For